 Wynwood is where all of Miami goes for its art, couture and after-dark fix.
-Between its eye-popping street murals, colorful graffiti, eclectic galleries, curated museums and unconventional exhibition spaces, there’s more food for thought than you can handle.
+Between its eye-popping street murals, colorful graffiti, eclectic galleries, edgy clothing stores, far-our decor shops, character cafes and creative urban restaurants, there's more food thought than you can handle.

 This ever-evolving neighborhood has earned the reputation of being the world’s biggest street art district.
 Cruising through Wynwood, expect to run into locals and tourists out to nurture their creative souls.
 Going from an ArtWalk to gallery opening, art-house cinema and round of craft beer is all a night’s work here.
 And come Art Basel, it turns into a playground for the who’s who of the international art scene along with celebrities, trendsetters and fashionistas from across the globe.